 The whiskers are an instantly recognizable feature of all felines.
 So, it can be alarming when a cat’s whiskers break off all of a sudden.
 It makes you wonder if something is wrong with your cat’s health.

-A cat’s whiskers are an amazing part of feline anatomy.
+The whiskers are an amazing part of feline anatomy.
 Without them, a cat wouldn’t be able to function optimally.
-Whiskers can cause cats significant issues though, including a painful condition called whisker fatigue.
+A cat’s whiskers can experience significant issues, such as whisker fatigue.

 - 1 What is the Function of Whiskers in Cats?